England full-back Ben Chilwell set to miss World Cup with ‘significant’ injury - NewsBreak

 Chilwell has made 17 senior international appearances, scoring one goal.

-He was part of the squad that reached the European Championship final in 2021 but did not play in any games during the tournament.
+He was part of the squad that reached the Euros final in 2021 but did not play in any games during the tournament.

 Comments / 0